AnnonyA/Celestial_R/README.md

 Upvalue decompiling
 Function decompiling
 Global decompiling
-etc.
+Numerical For loop decompiling (PARTIAL SUPPORT: still gives some errors) etc.

 # Known errors:
-May some times do a random function call in the end of the script Cannot decompile for, while and repeat loops -- if it can decompile repeat loops then i am sorry for putting this here May still cause errors since its still in beta
+Cannot decompile while and repeat loops, May cause some errors since its in beta

 # Usage: